tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/NgsDataAlignmentViewing/lessons/lesson1.md

 ------------------
 In the following steps we'll create the BWA index for the reference genome.

-Change to our data directory
+Change to our `data` directory:

 ```
-cd data
+cd ~/hpcDay2/data/
 ```

 Preview our genome using the command `head` by typing: